-ARTICLE XII
+ARTICLE XII NON-DISCRIMINATION

-NON-DISCRIMINATION

-Ocean County College and the Ocean County College Adjunct Faculty Association agree to cooperate in continuing to maintain policies and practices which prevent discrimination against any employee or applicant for employment because of race, color, religion, sex, age or national origin, and further, to affirmatively cooperate in the implementation of Presidential executive Order \$11246 as amended, Title IX of other lawful requirements intended to prevent any such discrimination.
+Ocean County College and the Ocean County College Adjunct Faculty Association agree to cooperate in continuing to maintain policies and practices which prevent discrimination against any employee or applicant for employment because of race, color, religion, sex, age or national origin, and further, to affirmatively cooperate in the implementation of Presidential executive Order #11246 as amended, Title IX of other lawful requirements intended to prevent any such discrimination.

-ARTICLE XIII
+ARTICLE XIII PROMOTION

-PROMOTION

 Prior to April 1, the Department Chairpersons/Asst.
 Deans may recommend to the Dean of Instruction the names of qualified Adjunct Instructors for promotion to the rank of Adjunct Assistant Professor.
-The criteria and procedure utilized for such promotions shall be within the sole discretion of the Board of Trustees or their designated representative.

-If the Dean of Instruction concurs with the recommendation, he will forward the name(s) to the President for his recommendation and submission to the Board of Trustees for their decision.

-Approved promotions will be effective at the start of the next Fall semester of employment.
+The criteria [and procedure] utilized for such promotions shall be within the sole discretion of the Board of Trustees or their designated representative.
+If the Dean of Instruction concurs with the recommendation, he/she shall forward the name(s) to the President by April 10.
+Adjunct(s) approved by the President shall be submitted to the Board of Trustees during the regular April Board meeting.
+Approved promotions shall be effective at the start of the next fall semester of employment.